Thank you for contacting

 What Taxpayers Should Prepare Before Filing Returns

-The new provisions will benefit employees in service occupations, workers who earn significant overtime pay, seniors, and families planning to buy new vehicles.
-At the same time, income limits mean higher-earning households may be exempt from some deductions.
+The new provisions may benefit employees in service occupations, workers who earn significant overtime pay, seniors, and families who qualify under the vehicle loan interest rules.
+Income limits mean some higher-earning households may not qualify for certain deductions.

 Where to Find Verified IRS Information